programarivm/babylon/docs/adding-languages.md

 In such cases:

-Find a public domain ebook -- in `txt` format -- written in the language you want to add, and copy/paste it into the `input` folder.
+Find a public domain ebook written in the new language to be added, and copy/paste some text into the `input` folder.

-> **Important**: More specifically, the ebook must be copypasted into the right `alphabet/family` folder; otherwise the training of the model won't work properly.
+> **Important**: The text must be copypasted into the right `alphabet/family` folder; otherwise the training of the model won't work properly.

 So for example, let's say we want to teach Babylon the Cebuano language.
 The `ceb.txt` file (the ebook in Cebuano) needs to be copy and pasted into the `babylon/dataset/input/alphabet/latin/austronesian/` folder.